OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 # Add multitenancy to the Blazor App
 One of the key features of Orchard Core is its multi-tenancy support.
 In this section, we will add multi-tenancy support to our Blazor application.

-> !!!
-NOTE
+!!! note
->
-> Orchard Core listens for requests, also on '/' (e.g. when a site needs to be configured).
+    Orchard Core listens for requests, also on '/' (e.g. when a site needs to be configured).
 So having our Blazor app listening to '/' as well can pose a problem.
-> A solution is to replace `@page "/"` with `@page "/home"` in our `home.razor` file (and update our `navmenu.razor`), so Blazor (the app) will listen to `/home` while Orchard Core is not hindered by that.
+    A solution is to replace `@page "/"` with `@page "/home"` in our `home.razor` file (and update our `navmenu.razor`), so Blazor (the app) will listen to `/home` while Orchard Core is not hindered by that.

 === "Home.razor"